 Q7.
 My travel agent or someone told me that you have to show 1000USD (or some other amount) Is it true?

-A. You only need what is mentioned in section A5 on top.
-If your travel agent does too much drama, show them the official Thai ministry of Foreign Affairs Website page on Visa on Arrival (link at the bottom).
+A. You only need the documents that I listed in the section A5 on top.
+If your travel agent does too much drama, show them the official Thai Ministry of Foreign Affairs Website page on Visa on Arrival (link at the bottom).

 A. After.
-The baggage area is immidiately after the immigration counter where you get your visa stamped.
-If you find that your baggage belt is already assigned to a more recent flight, check the floor near the belt.
+The baggage area is immediately after the immigration counter where you get your visa stamped.
+If you find that your baggage belt is already assigned to a more recent flight, check the floor near the belt for your bags.
 Usually, the airport crew will unload the unclaimed bags and place it next to the belt.
-Thailand is warm and it is much cheaper to buy clothes locally and there are laundromats a plenty everywhere.
-Avoid bringing a big bag, it will slow you down.
-(I often carry just two changes of clothes and carry them as hand luggage).
+Thailand is warm, and it is much cheaper to buy clothes locally, and there are laundromats a plenty everywhere.
+Avoid bringing a big bag; it will slow you down.

 Q9.
-I am going to Cambodia/Lao/Malaysia or other neighbouring countries from Thailand, and returning to Thailand for my return flight back home.
-Can I get a multiple or double entry visa?
-Can I leave Thailand and enter again in a day or two with a fresh VOA?
+I am going to Cambodia/Lao/Malaysia or other neighbouring countries from Thailand and returning to Thailand for my return flight back home.
+Can I get a multiple or double entry visas?
+Can I leave Thailand and enter again in a day or two with a new VOA?
 How easy is it to get the visas for neighbouring countries?

-For Lao, Cambodia and Indonesia, you can get the visa on arrival at most international borders or at the airport.
-For the Philippines, Myanmar, Vietnam, Singapore, Brunei and Malaysia, it is better to get the visa in advance.
+For Lao, Cambodia, and Indonesia, you can get the visa on arrival at most international borders and airports.
+For the Philippines, Myanmar, Vietnam, Singapore, Brunei, and Malaysia, it is better to get the visa in advance.
 Malaysia offers visa on arrival at Kuala Lumpur International Airport.
-The Philippines offer visa free entry to Indians and Chinese citizens who have long term visas (or an yet unused visa) for the US, Japan, EU and a couple other rich countries .
+The Philippines offer visa-free entry to Indians and Chinese citizens who have long term visas (or a yet unused visa) from the US, Japan, EU and a couple of other rich countries.